-The Australian Government has announced proposed changes to the Private Health Insurance Rebate for Australians aged 65 and over.
+The Australian Government has introduced legislation proposing changes to the Private Health Insurance Rebate for Australians aged 65 and over.

-If introduced, the changes would reduce the higher age-based rebate percentages currently available to older Australians and align the rebate with the standard income-tested rates that apply to other age groups.
+If passed, the changes would reduce the higher age-based rebate percentages currently available to older Australians and align the rebate with the standard income-tested rates that apply to other age groups.

-The proposed changes are expected to apply from 1 April 2027, however legislation has not yet passed.
+If the legislation is passed, the proposed changes are expected to apply from 1 April 2027.

 What has been proposed?